 I went long last segment.

-All right, Final word, Pam Bondi, Attorney General of the Great State of Florida.
+All right, final word, Pam Bondi, Attorney General of the great state of Florida.

 And Pam, I know I speak for everybody.

-Uh your state, our friends in Florida, your thoughts and prayers are with us.
+Your state, our friends in Florida, your thoughts and prayers are with us.

 We urge everybody to please pay attention, take this seriously, and be safe.